RaasAhsan/fritz/README.md

 Fritz is an interactive theorem prover / proof assistant based on the Calculus of Inductive Constructions (CoIC), the formal system underlying the Coq proof assistant.

+At the moment, Fritz expressions can only be constructed via Rust.
+A language frontend and an accompanying REPL will be implemented.

 ## Example: natural number equality

 ```rust